-When do you go big and be brave with floral design?
+When do you go big and be brave with Chintz?

-At the end of the day, floral prints are about having fun.
+At the end of the day, using Chintz in your space is about being unique and having fun.
 Be brave, adventurous and don’t be afraid to think outside the box.
 We love Nicolette Mayer’s collection — her use of vibrant colors, large scale wallpapers and textiles make you feel alive.

 Where do your clients get their floral inspiration?